xdong05/xdong05.github.io/_pages/home.md

 </p>

 <p>
-  Spatial patterns are more than striking features of nature—they provide clues about the processes that generate them.
-By studying how spatial organization emerges, we seek to uncover mechanisms that govern responses of ecosystems to global change.
-Many of the spatial patterns we study emerge spontaneously from local interactions, a phenomenon known as spatial self-organization.
-Because spatial organization can both arise from and modify ecological processes, understanding these feedbacks is essential for predicting ecosystem dynamics under environmental change.
-Spatial self-organization can shape both the resilience of ecosystems and the ecological and evolutionary dynamics of organisms within them.
-We investigate these questions across diverse ecosystems, ranging from dryland vegetation and microbial communities to coral reefs and biogeomorphic landscapes.
-Although these systems differ dramatically, they share common mathematical structures.
-Our goal is to uncover general principles governing spatial organization that transcend individual ecosystems.
+  Many spatial patterns in nature emerge spontaneously from local interactions—a phenomenon known as spatial self-organization.
+Spatial organization both arises from and feeds back on ecological processes, influencing ecosystem resilience and evolutionary dynamics.
+Understanding this two-way interaction is essential for predicting ecosystem responses to global change.
+We investigate these questions across diverse systems, ranging from dryland vegetation and microbial communities to coral reefs and biogeomorphic landscapes.
+Although these systems differ dramatically, they are united by common mathematical structures.
+Our goal is to uncover general principles governing spatial organization that transcend individual environmental systems.

-Our research combines nonlinear dynamical systems, mathematical modeling, physics-informed machine learning, remote sensing, and field observations to uncover the mechanisms governing spatial organization in nature.
-See more on our <a href="research">Research</a>.
+Our research combines nonlinear dynamical systems, mathematical modeling, physics-informed machine learning, remote sensing, and field observations to develop mechanistic understanding of spatial organization in nature.
+Learn more about our <a href="research">Research</a>.

 <p style="font-size: 1.05em; font-weight: 600; margin-top: 25px;">